m0j0r1s1n/m0j0r1s1n.github.io/about.md

 I am also learning Python in the evenings (self taught) so I'm sure a few hissy thing will pop onto it.

 Another language I love is Bash which I have a few scripts from over the years that I will upload for criticism once I finish the design if the pages.

+See you soon (:

+Another language I love is Bash which I have a few scripts from over the years that I will upload for criticism once I finish the design if the pages.